BCDevOps/s2i-nginx-npm/README.md

 `/dist/    <- where your npm run build should output to`

-`/html/    <- your static files here, and the output of the npm build process`
+`/html/    <- your static files here, and the output of the npm build process will overwrite`

 `/conf.d/  <- your custom NGinx config files`